Bird Fancier’s Lung

 10. Allergic reactions to proteins found in bird feathers or droppings.

-11. Genetic predisposition to respiratory allergies.
+11. predisposition to respiratory allergies.

 12. Smoking, which can exacerbate the effects of bird-related allergens on the lungs.